ManonLef/cv-app/src/notes-and-resources/notes.md

   - [ ] gather inspiration from site like linkedin, common cv designs etc.
   - my to-do does this toggle thing as well. might have to simplify it here though as in: state submitted? then display only html with edit button, otherwise, display form with submit button.

+### 2023-07-29
+- most of the sections are in place
+- I don't think I want to add validation just yet.
+People can use the fields whichever way they want.
+It might be useful for later if I for example add social handles to generate a link in pdf for example
+- validation will be out of scope for this project

 ## ideas or features to look into for the future
 - [ ] download pdf / jpeg / or even other file format
 - [ ] add template or theme picker
 - [ ] future future: store in account.
 Make save file editable for censoring and sharing online
+- [ ] add a social media section right below the general information section